-Chapter 6 of this Shoreline Master Program (SMP) covers identifies the projects that are likely to be considered over the next ten-10 years, recognizing that not all of these projects or ideas can be carried out due to technical, coordination and available funding limitations.
-What is more important is that potential projects are identified, and five projects will have been accomplished by the end of 2022 (see Table 8).2011.
+Chapter 6 of this SMP identifies the projects that are likely to be considered over the next 10 years, recognizing that not all of these projects or ideas can be carried out due to technical coordination and available funding limitations.
+What is more important is that potential projects are identified, and five projects will have been accomplished by the end of 2022.